asciidude/CSLMessageLogger/README.md

 ## How do I use CSLMessageLogger?
 ### YOU NEED NODE FOR THIS TO WORK!
-*After installing node, make sure to run `npm` in the console to install all dependencies*\
+*After installing node, make sure to run `npm install` in the console to install all dependencies*\
 https://nodejs.dev/en/

 1. **Firstly**, you need to download this GitHub repository.
 Handle that how you will, but I recommend using `git clone <repositoryURL>` - doesn't matter how you do it though.